danieljprice/splash/docs/settings.rst

 Actually, none of this should be necessary, as the gravity for dark matter should be softened with smoothing lengths defined like this in the first place.
-The historical practise of fixed softening lengths has arisen only because of confusion about what softening really means (and worries about energy conservation with adaptive softening lengths).
+The historical practice of fixed softening lengths has arisen only because of confusion about what softening really means (and worries about energy conservation with adaptive softening lengths).
 What you are trying to do is solve Poisson’s equation for the dark matter